 The upside is when we experience something stressful, it tests our coping mechanisms.
-So NOW is your chance to reflect on how you adapted and the resources you called on – were they effective in dealing with the problem and maintaining your mental health?
+So now is your chance to reflect on how you adapted and the resources you called on.
+Were they effective in dealing with the problem and maintaining your mental health?

 We could rethink our personal habits – the time we went to bed, what we ate, whether we exercised, and how we shared our personal time with our friends and family.

 Some people might be feeling increased fear about catching the virus, heightened anxiety about being in public places, or unease about returning to office spaces.

 If you have a fear of catching the virus, be more vigilant when going out.
-This might include using masks or sanitiser and accepting this is our current normal – and that’s OK.
+This might include using masks (even when it’s not mandatory to do so) or sanitiser and accepting this is our current normal – and that’s OK.

 4 ways to improve your wellbeing and resilience